Since the inception of the NBA, the draft has been seen as a way for teams to immediately improve upon their rosters from one year to the next.

 Antawn Jamison’s blend of awkward flip shots inside and spot-up three-point touch outside helped him forge a career as an underrated bucket-getter.
 The North Carolina product averaged at least 18 points nightly in 11 of his 17 seasons in the Association.

-Statistics, Draft, Evergreen, Featured, Top, Dirk Nowitzki, Isaiah Thomas, Kyle Korver, Manu Ginobili, Marc Gasol, Patrick Mills, Paul Millsap, Tony Parker, Zach Randolph, Charlotte Hornets, Cleveland Cavaliers, Dallas Mavericks, Denver Nuggets, Memphis Grizzlies, Sacramento Kings, San Antonio Spurs
+Statistics, Draft, Top, Dirk Nowitzki, Isaiah Thomas, Kyle Korver, Manu Ginobili, Marc Gasol, Patrick Mills, Paul Millsap, Tony Parker, Zach Randolph, Charlotte Hornets, Cleveland Cavaliers, Dallas Mavericks, Denver Nuggets, Memphis Grizzlies, Sacramento Kings, San Antonio Spurs